-- Analysing and advising the Board of Directors on the Bank's sustainability and environmental policies. - Advising the Board of Directors on possible amendments and regular updates of the sustainability strategy. - Analysing the definition and, as necessary, amending diversity and integration, human rights, equal opportunity and work-life balance policies and evaluating their degree of fulfilment on a regular basis. - Reviewing the Bank's social action strategy and its sponsorship and patronage plans. - Reviewing and reporting on the Non-Financial Disclosures Report before the Audit and Control Committee reviews and reports on it and it is subsequently authorised by the Board of Directors. - Receiving information in connection with reports, written communiqués or communications from external supervisory bodies within the scope of this Committee's competencies.
+- Analysing and advising the Board of Directors on the Bank's sustainability and environmental policies. - Advising the Board of Directors on possible amendments and regular updates of the sustainability strategy. - Analysing the definition and, as necessary, amending diversity and integration, human rights, equal opportunity and work-life balance policies and evaluating their degree of fulfilment on a regular basis. - Reviewing the Bank's social action strategy and its sponsorship and patronage plans. - Reviewing and reporting on the Non-Financial Disclosures Report Report before the Audit and Control Committee reviews and reports on it and it is subsequently authorised by the Board of Directors. - Receiving information in connection with reports, written communiqués or communications from external supervisory bodies within the scope of this Committee's competencies.

-The Sustainability Committee, established in 2020 and chaired since 2021 by the General Manager and head of Sustainability and Efficiency, is the body in charge of establishing the Bank's Sustainable Finance Plan and monitoring its execution, defining and publicising the general principles of action in sustainability matters and promoting the development of projects and initiatives.
+The Sustainability Committee, established in 2020 and chaired since 2021 by the General Manager and head of Sustainability and Efficiency (General Manager of People and Sustainability, since 1 January 2025), is the body in charge of establishing the Bank's Sustainable Finance Plan and monitoring its execution, defining and publicising the general principles of action in sustainability matters and promoting the development of projects and initiatives.